ricbermo/simple-starter/README.md

 Just another [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.

-I created this boilerplate following the best practices, packages configs I've been using for 3+ years developing RN apps.
+I created this boilerplate following the best practices, packages, configs I've been using for 3+ years developing RN apps.

 ## Content